-The Fair Deal Scheme is a government scheme put in place to ensure that everyone can avail of nursing home care at a nursing home of their choice regardless of their income or assets.
+The Fair Deal Scheme is a government scheme put in place to ensure that everyone can avail of nursing home care at a nursing home of their choice regardless of their means.

 There are two parts to the application to join the scheme.
 The first relates to the “Care Needs Assessment” and this is to establish that the person does need full time nursing home care.
 This care needs assessment is generally carried out by a nurse on behalf of the HSE who can liaise with the medical personnel currently looking after the applicant.
 The second part of the application relates to the finances of the person applying for the scheme.
 They must submit evidence of all of their income and assets including their property and savings.
 They cannot avoid having assets included by transferring them to others unless they have done so more than five years ago.

 The Scheme ignores the first €36,000 worth of assets for every applicant.
 All of the assets of a married couple are divided in two and half is attributed to each person.
 An annual contribution is then required from the applicant of 7.5% of their share of the assets.
 In the case of their home and certain business assets, this contribution of 7.5% per year is limited to three years.
 For all other assets it continues indefinitely.

 Half the total income of a couple is attributed to each person and a contribution of 80% of that person’s income is also required.